 Allocation of Spill

-Allocation of Spill in MCHC is described below, however, spill allocation in the MCHC may be changed in which case, if it is inconsistent with the below, current MCHC spill allocation shall prevail.
+Allocation of Spill in MCHC is described below, however, spill allocation in the MCHC may be changed in which case, if it is inconsistent with the below, the MCHC spill allocation methodology existing at the signing of this Agreement shall prevail.
+In addition, any successor spill allocation logic that Grant chooses to use under independent or non-MCHC operations shall prevail.

 1) During any hour that spill is occurring at non-federal Mid-C Projects in order to control forebay elevation, the spill is allocated in the following manner: